Retaking AssessmentsImage goes here

 Key Information on registering for and completing Summer Retakes

-The Summer Vacation Assessment Period has been provisionally scheduled for Monday 21 August to Friday 1 September 2023.
-(PGT Online exams may extend until 8 Septmber) A timetable for the assessment period will be made available in mid-August following the registration of students onto the retakes.
-Online exams and deadlines for some schools may fall outside of this period and students will be notified as soon as these dates are confirmed; however these will be no earlier than Monday 15 August.
+The Summer Vacation Assessment Period has been provisionally scheduled for Monday 19-30 August 2024.
+(PGT Online exams may extend until 6 Septmber) A timetable for the assessment period will be made available in mid-August following the registration of students onto the retakes.
+Online exams and deadlines for some schools may fall outside of this period and students will be notified as soon as these dates are confirmed; however these will be no earlier than Monday 13 August.

 Am I eligible to take Summer Vacation Assessments and if so, which courses can I take Summer Assessments in?